Sprites

 instead of line breaks:

-Here are two useful resources for generating or browsing sprite ideas:
+Here are useful resources for generating or browsing sprite ideas:

 - Pixeltwist – an infinite stream of random sprites.